Yashodha8890/Web_Programming/README.md

 ## Features
 In this section, list and describe the features or functionality that you are working on.
 You can use checkboxes to track the progress of each feature.

- Feature 1 (Yashodha Amarasinghe): Handling Online Order function including the shopping cart.<br>
+ Feature 1 (Yashodha Amarasinghe): Managing food categories, food item details and order details with the admin panel and managing website dynamic Menu.<br>
  Feature 2 (Mayuri Yashodha): Handling member resistration and member details Update/Delete<br>
  Feature 3 (Udashi Jayaneththi): Handling services and booking events.<br>
  Feature 4 (Kapila Bandara): Handling customer feedbacks and ratings.<br>
  Feature 5 (Mayuri Yashodha): Handling Table reservation.<br>
- Feature 6 (Yashodha Amarasinghe):Managing food item details as the admin user.<br>
+ Feature 6 (Yashodha Amarasinghe):Online Order function including the shopping cart.<br>
  Feature 7 (Member name): Handling offer and services according to the user levels(member/non-member).<br>
  Feature 8 (Member name): Handling Login function with different user levels.<br>

 ### Feature 1
-Handling Online Order function including the shopping cart :<br>
-With the Order Online feature, Asian Delight Restaurant users can order their food through the website.
-If the user is not a member, then he or she will be directing to Member Registration while members can log in to the website and add their items to the shopping cart.
-Once they are done with their selection they can do checkout and print the order as PDF.
-If the user wants to remove any added item from the cart he/she can remove them before performing the checkout. <br>
+Managing food categories, food item details and order details with the admin panel and managing website dynamic Menu.<br>
+In this feature, creating the admin panel where the admin user can enter food categories and food items to the DB.
+And providing facility for the admin to view DB data and update, delete whenever he/she wants.
+As well as admin can see all the available orders in the database and he/she can do the changes or can delete relant orders.
+From the website users can view dynamic menu items where the data is retiewing from the database table which is insered by the admin.

 <br>Provide links to related code files (github) & link to the feature (shell.hamk.fi) .<br>

 ### Feature 2